FredHutch/FHBig/_posts/2018-01-17-note-from-second-meeting.md

    - Certainly people are interested in learning _Ducker_ and _AWS_.
 We agree to ask _SciComp_ to give toturials.
    - Lightgning-talks: Dror's mulit-omic R/Biocondutor package, gh-page and slack protocols, and etc. Whether you like to suggest topics or give a take, please make proposals on the slack lightning_talk channel.
   - Subject-specific co-study group (e.g. ‘clonal evolution analysis’, or ‘data integration methods’, or ‘simulation modeling’, etc.)
-5. __Common workspace:__ A place where we gether to work and help each other, huh!
+5. __Common workspace:__ A place where we gather to work and help each other, huh!
 Matt has scouted a potential place in the library.
 We will try to see how it works out in the next couple weeks.
 6. __Outreach:__ How do we outreach to new comers?
-Brian Clayman (FH.IO) has a mailing list that we reach out to people who might be interested. (do i miss something here...)
+Brian Claywell (fredhutch.io) has a mailing list that we reach out to people who might be interested. (do i miss something here...)
 7. __About FHBig.io:__ The FHBig.io (now as fredhutch.github.io/FHBig) is a blog page to share knowledge and information.
 It will also consolidate center-wide, bioinformatics-related (but not restricted to) seminars and traning information on the "News" static page.
 Please contact FHBig.io maintainers for contribution protocols.

 Please let me know if I miss anything.

-By Chao-Jen